shovon095/Calibration-of-BERT-for-NER/readme.md

   --do_predict
 The predictions will be saved in the output directory.

-5. Calibration Error Metrics
+5. Calibration Error Metrics:
 The script also calculates and prints calibration error metrics (ECE and MCE) during evaluation and prediction.
 These metrics help you assess the reliability of the model's confidence in its predictions.

-Customization
+Customization:
 1. Changing the Pre-trained Model
 You can change the pre-trained model by modifying the --model_name_or_path argument.
 The script supports any model available on the Hugging Face Model Hub.

-2. Adjusting Hyperparameters
+2. Adjusting Hyperparameters:
 You can adjust various hyperparameters such as learning rate, batch size, and number of training epochs through command-line arguments.

-3. Custom Tokenization
+3. Custom Tokenization:
 You can use a different tokenizer by specifying --tokenizer_name.
 If you want to enable fast tokenization, add the --use_fast flag.

 Results: